AshishJangra27/Interview-Questions/SQL for Data Analysis | Basic.md

 ### 9. What is a stored procedure?
 **Answer:**
 A stored procedure is a precompiled collection of one or more SQL statements stored in the database.
-It is used to encapsulate repetitive tasks, improve performance by reducing the need to compile SQL code multiple times, and enhance security by controlling access to data.
+It is used to encapsulate repetitive tasks, improve performance by reducing the need to compile SQL code multiple times and enhance security by controlling access to data.

 ---